 “Employers are looking for candidates with at least five years of true brand management experience under their belt, but they’re hard to find here,” says Sarah Elizabeth Zeis, division director for The Creative Group in St. Louis.

-While looking for seasoned brand managers can feel like hunting for a unicorn, our staffing specialists have some tips to help you find the candidates you want — and help you determine a salary that’ll get them on board.
+While looking for seasoned brand managers can feel like hunting for a unicorn, our recruiting specialists have some tips to help you find the candidates you want — and help you determine a salary that’ll get them on board.

 Find the right stuff